aaaimx/covid19-detection/README.md

 ## Built With

-- [Python](https://www.python.org/) - the excellence language for AI
+- [skfuzzy](https://pythonhosted.org/scikit-fuzzy/) - This SciKit is a fuzzy logic toolbox for SciPy.

 ## Contribuitors ✒